 I bought my first topper without really understanding what a mono top was, why it mattered, or how the base construction would affect how the piece looked and felt on my head.
 I just went by the photos.
 Huge mistake.
 Base type affects the parting, the scalp illusion, the durability – all of it.

-If this is where you are, I’d genuinely start with my post on hair topper base types explained before you buy anything.
-It covers mono, silk and lace tops in plain English without the jargon overload.
+If this is where you are, I’d genuinely start with my post on measuring up for a hair topper before you buy anything – getting the basics sorted first will save you from the most expensive mistakes.

 I expected to nail it immediately